-Our RYA base and training yachts are at Burnham Yacht Harbour on the river Crouch (full address on joining instructions page) and has excellent shower facilities, free parking, ‘Swallow Tail’ bar and restaurant, chandlers and only a 15 minute walk along the promenade to the picturesque town or Burnham-on-Crouch.
+Our RYA base and our training yacht is at Burnham Yacht Harbour on the river Crouch (full address on joining instructions page) and has excellent shower facilities, free parking, ‘Swallow Tail’ bar and restaurant, chandlers and only a 15 minute walk along the promenade to the picturesque town of Burnham-on-Crouch.

 Sailing out of the Crouch leads us to the southern part of the Thames estuary and from here we visit not only the ports of Essex, Suffolk, Kent and the South Coast but we also cruise to Holland, Belgium, France, Spain and the Channel Islands.
 We make our courses exciting and interesting, afloat and ashore visiting local yacht clubs.